Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 Empirical Validation and Extended Projections: The Path to Mania

-The successful identification of the Kuznets’ Swing analogue laid the foundation for an extended projection of Gold’s trajectory.
-As depicted in Figure 1, our model presented a clear and confident forecast for a renewed, multi-year appreciation of Gold commencing in mid-2016.
+The successful Kuznets’ Swing analogue allowed for an extended projection of Gold’s trajectory.
+As shown in Figure 1, our model confidently forecasted a renewed, multi-year Gold appreciation which we had been forecasting since mid-2016.

 Anticipating the Dollar’s Decline